Iahdab/FEND-TravelApp-Project5/README.md

    - **In project you must have 3Key FOR ALL APIS so the project can run**
      - in my project i used a .env file and add the key and installed
          - ``` npm install dotenv ```
-     - in .env file add your 3Key FOR ALL APISy as :
+     - in .env file add your 3Key FOR ALL APIs as :
          - ```GeoName_API_UserName=**************************```
          - ```WeatherBit_API_Key=**************************```
          - ```Pixabay_API_Key=**************************```